 SPONSORED – It’s not a secret that I absolutely adore Iceland.
 It’s a perfect place for an unforgettable adventure.
 If you happen to visit during winter, consider doing a snowmobile tour in Iceland.
 It will literally blow your mind.
-The are many incredible guided tours with a variety of options, but there is something unforgettable about gliding on a glacier in a snowmobile.
+The are many incredible guided tours with various options, but there is something unforgettable about gliding on a glacier in a snowmobile.
 You feel on top of the world.

 If you really want to make sure you don’t go hungry, bring some snacks with you.
 Water is also a good idea.
 There are no shops and restaurants for miles.
-Having your own snacks will ensure that you have something to snack on, especially after you’ve been out for few hours.
+Having your own snacks will ensure that you have something to snack on, especially after you’ve been out for a few hours.

 A stop along Iceland’s South Coast

 You can’t do a snowmobile tour in Iceland without making a couple of important stops.
 Driving along the Ring Road, you make your way through the fascinating landscape along the island’s coast.
 Due to its proximity to Reykjavik, the South Coast of Iceland is probably one of the most popular of the many guided tours offered.
 Here is also where you can find two magnificent waterfalls – Skógafoss and Seljalandsfoss.

 You have probably seen these iconic images online, as they are as popular as they are stunning.
 Even though I’ve seen them before, it was still amazing to be back here.
 The snow and ice definitely made them both look a lot different from the last time I was here.

 The waterfalls can be quite dangerous in winter as there is ice all around.
 Add splashing water from the powerful waterfall, and you got yourself very slippery conditions.
 It’s best to stick to the main areas for safety.
 You’ll find that many of Iceland’s attractions are in remote areas, and there is nobody there to keep watch on careless tourists.
 If anything were to happen, it would take a while for any rescue to arrive.
 Best to be safe than sorry.